 —

 In addition to wine grapes, the Duhigs raise a variety of crops on their small family farm ranging from fruit trees including peaches, apples, pomegranates and figs among others.
-And a variety of vegetables planted in their ‘donation garden’ – with hundreds of pounds donated to the Napa Food Bank every year.
+And a variety of vegetables planted in their ‘donation garden’ with hundreds of pounds donated to the Napa Food Bank every year (founded 1965).
+Harvest has a personal connection to the Napa Food Bank; at times her family had limited resources when she was as child.
+Food was scare and her mother would visit this food bank for assistance.

 John started Duhig Construction in 2004 and continues to oversee the company as its president.

-Harvest loves being in the vineyard, and it shows.
 She carefully laid out the vineyard choosing a row angle 30% off of true north so the vines are angled across the slope rather than running parallel to the slope.
+She practices a no-till policy with a permanent cover crop growing among the rows.
 During our visit, Harvest pointed out shadows on the ground, cast by the vines.
 It is important to note that 6 feet between rows eliminates shadows falling on the vines.
+The greater distance between rows allows her to plant the vines only three feet from each other within the rows.
 A dappled shadow profile is desirable with just the right amount of canopy cover versus exposure to the sun.
 Sunburnt grapes are not an issue and other than the end row vines, very little second crop is produced.
 All wings are cut off, usually right around veraison.
 These are tightly spaced, yet balanced vines with just the right amount of vigor based on the site.

 The soils are diatomaceous (decomposed diatoms from previous marine influence), are low in nutrients and volcanic in origin with only a few inches of what Harvest calls the ‘Coombsville gravel’ on the surface.
 The white and very light diatomaceous earth lies immediately underneath.
 It looks like bedrock but is very soft and chalk-like and is filled with cracks that roots can grow into.
 And sometimes it contains fossils – during our visit to the vineyard she pointed out a fossilized leaf imprint.